ace-dent/gbc-hw/gbc-census/README.md

 # gbc-census

-A census of Game Boy Color 'CGB' devices.
-This data was manually scraped over a few years.
+Worldwide census of Game Boy Color (CGB) devices.
+Arranged by serial number, this dataset highlights the 6 internal hardware revisions and the external shell designs, released over the product's lifecycle.

 <img src="docs/gbc-mundo.png" width="60%" alt="A world of Game Boy Color devices">